nouredeen06/Clario/README.md

 ## Overview

-Clario is a native desktop app for tracking personal finances — expenses, income, and budgets — without the clutter of a browser tab.
-Built with [Avalonia UI](https://avaloniaui.net/), it runs natively on Windows, macOS, and Linux.
+Clario is a native app for tracking personal finances — expenses, income, and budgets — without the clutter of a browser tab.
+Built with [Avalonia UI](https://avaloniaui.net/), it runs natively on Windows, macOS, Linux, and Android.

 ---